 Applicants wishing to transfer to any of NUNM’s programs must meet the following requirements:

-1. An applicant who applies for transfer credit must meet the current admissions requirements at NUNM on the date the student applies for admission, including the verification of good academic standing.
+- An applicant who applies for transfer credit must meet the current admission requirements at NUNM on the date the student applies for admission, including the verification of good academic standing.
 All transfer students must meet the prerequisites as stated in the catalog.

-2. Credits being considered for transfer to the graduate or first professional programs must be graduate level and completed at a U.S. Department of Education recognized and regionally accredited institution and/or a U.S. Department of Education approved programmatic accreditor.
+- Credits being considered for transfer to the graduate or first professional programs must be graduate level and completed at a U.S. Department of Education recognized accredited institution and/or a U.S. Department of Education approved programmatic accreditor.
 Transfer credit will only be approved for courses from a professional degree program or a graduate program closely related to the health sciences.
-See below for specific program requirements.

-4. Credits accepted for transfer must be determined by NUNM to be substantially equivalent to the courses offered by NUNM.
+- Credits accepted for transfer must be determined by NUNM to be substantially equivalent to the courses offered by NUNM.
 This determination is to be made by the program dean or designee.
-All requests for transfer credit are considered on a course by course basis, and a catalog or course description will be required.
+All requests for transfer credit are considered on a course-by-course basis, and a catalog or course description will be required.
 Challenge examinations may be required to determine whether coursework is comparable.

-6. The ND, DSOM and MSOM degree programs could take a minimum of three years education at NUNM, even with maximum transfer credit awarded, due to differences between programs.
+- The ND, MAcCHM, MAc, DAcCHM (formerly known as MSOM and DSOM) degree programs could take a minimum of three years education at NUNM, even with maximum transfer credit awarded, due to differences between programs.

-9. Credits will be evaluated for transfer before an offer of admission is made.
-The applicant will receive a copy of the transfer credit evaluation with a list of courses that must be taken at NUNM and a tentative class schedule for their first term, if they are admitted.
+- Credits will be evaluated preliminarily for transfer before an offer of admission is made.
+The applicant will receive a copy of the formal transfer credit evaluation with a list of courses that must be taken at NUNM, if they are admitted.
 Students will sign a letter agreeing to the final list of approved transfer credits.

-10. Any veteran receiving GI Bill benefits while attending NUNM is required to obtain transcripts from all previously attended schools and submit them to the VA School Official (located in the Registrar’s Office) for review of prior credit.
+- Any veteran receiving GI Bill® benefits while attending NUNM is required to obtain transcripts from all previously attended schools and submit them to the VA School Official (located in the Registrar’s Office)for review of prior credit.

-Second professional degree candidates, defined as a healthcare practitioner with a doctoral level degree or master’s level degree may apply for fall or winter admission to the MSOM or DSOM programs.
+Second professional degree candidates, defined as a health care practitioner with a doctoral or master’s level degree, may apply for fall or winter admission to the MAcCHM, MAc, DAcCHM (formerly known as MSOM and DSOM) programs.
 Depending upon prior completed coursework, a full-time schedule may not be available for one of these terms of entry.
 A proposed class schedule for the intended term of entry and a degree completion plan can only be created after a candidate’s prior coursework has been evaluated.
+Please note that there is a non-refundable transcript evaluation fee.

 Please note that there is a $75 nonrefundable transcript evaluation fee.

-Below are transfer policies specific to the College of Naturopathic Medicine and the College of Classical Chinese Medicine beyond those in the general transfer policy section above.
+The following are transfer policies specific to each NUNM college and school beyond those in the general transfer policy section above:

 Transfer Credit Specific to the College of Naturopathic Medicine

-• NUNM has a requirement that all ND students complete 16 elective credits, in addition to the required core curriculum, in order to encourage students to take additional coursework in areas of special interest and round out their education at NUNM.
-Transfer students may be allowed transfer credit for some of their noncore coursework if completed in a doctoral program at a regionally accredited institution.
+- NUNM has a requirement that all ND students complete 16 elective credits, in addition to the required core curriculum, in order to encourage students to take additional coursework in areas of special interest and round out their education at NUNM.
+Transfer students may be allowed transfer credit for some of their non-core coursework if completed in a doctoral program at a US Department of Education accredited institution.
 This determination will be made by the ND program dean or designee.

-Applicants seeking advanced-standing status into the ND program must hold a first professional medical degree.
-Accepted are medical (MD), osteopathic (DO) and chiropractic (DC) doctors who have graduated from a regionally accredited institution.
+- Applicants seeking advanced-standing status into the ND program must hold a first professional medical degree.
+Accepted are medical (MD), osteopathic (DO), and chiropractic (DC) doctors who have graduated from a US Department of Education recognized accredited institution.
 Satisfaction of this requirement meets the NUNM prerequisite condition for a bachelor’s level degree.

 Credit Specific to the College of Classical Chinese Medicine

-Due to the classical orientation of the MSOM and DSOM programs, only a limited number of credits from programs with a traditional orientation are transferable.
+Due to the classical orientation of the MAcCHM, MAc,DAcCHM (formerly known as MSOM and DSOM) programs, only a limited number of credits from programs with a traditional orientation are transferable.
+Acupuncture transfer students may receive transfer credit for up to 50% of the total program credit requirements.
+Of that 50%, no more than 25% of the program clinical training requirements may be accepted as transfer credit.

 Applicants with completed coursework in U.S. institutions:

-Only AOM coursework completed at a school approved by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM) will be accepted for transfer.
+Only acupuncture coursework completed at a school approved by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM) will be accepted for transfer.

 Applicants with completed coursework in international institutions: